mpv-player/mpv/DOCS/man/options.rst

     macOS only.

 ``--macos-render-timer=<timer>``
-    Sets the mode (default: callback) for syncing the rendering of frames to the display's vertical refresh rate.
+    Sets the mode (default: feedback) for syncing the rendering of frames to the display's vertical refresh rate.
     macOS and Vulkan (macvk) only.